undergroundwires/privacy.sexy/tests/checks/external-urls/StatusChecker/README.md

 - **`enableCookies`** (*boolean*), default: `true`
   - Enables cookie storage to facilitate seamless navigation through login or other authentication challenges.
   - 💡 Helps to over-come sign-in challenges with callbacks.
+- **`forceHttpGetForUrlPatterns`** (*array*), default: `[]`
+  - Specifies URL patterns that should always use an HTTP GET request instead of the default HTTP HEAD.
+  - This is useful for websites that do not respond to HEAD requests, such as those behind certain CDN or web application firewalls.
+  - Provide patterns as regular expressions (`RegExp`), allowing them to match any part of a URL.
+  - Examples:
+    - To match any URL starting with "https://example.com/api": `/^https:\/\/example\.com\/api/`
+    - To match any domain ending with "cloudflare.com": `/^https:\/\/.*\.cloudflare\.com\//`